DEEPAK894/Linux_assg/README.md

 # Linux_assignment

 1)  Configure smtp in localhost.<br>
-Ans:-
+Ans:-<br>
  Step 1: Install Postfix  on our Linux machine using the following command:
-          command = { sudo apt install postfix }
+          command = { sudo apt install postfix }<br>
- Step 2: Configure Postfix.
+ Step 2: Configure Postfix.<br>
       - During the configuration, choose "Internet Site" and proceed.
-        If needed, we can customize our mail settings.
+        If needed, we can customize our mail settings. <br>
-    The main configuration file for Postfix is usually located at /etc/postfix/main.cf.
+    The main configuration file for Postfix is usually located at /etc/postfix/main.cf. <br>
-      - We can edit this file using a text editor like nano command = { sudo nano /etc/postfix/main.cf }
+      - We can edit this file using a text editor like nano  <br>
+           command = { sudo nano /etc/postfix/main.cf } <br>
-      - In the file, modify the line  inet_interfaces = all to inet_interfaces = loopback-only
+      - In the file, modify the line  inet_interfaces = all to inet_interfaces = loopback-only  <br>
-  Step 3: Install mailutils.
+  Step 3: Install mailutils.<br>
-           command = { sudo apt install mailutils }
+           command = { sudo apt install mailutils }   <br>
-  Step 4: Test the Configuration.
+  Step 4: Test the Configuration.<br>
       - We can now test our Postfix configuration by sending a test email using the following command. command = { echo "This is the body of the email" | mail -s "Subject Line" email@mydomain.com }

     <br>
 2)  Create a user in your localhost, which should not be able to execute the sudo command. <br>
 Ans:-
-      - To create a new user, use the following command command = { sudo useradd newuser } <br>
+      - To create a new user, use the following command <br>
+         command = { sudo useradd newuser } <br>
 By default, on most Unix-based systems, regular users are not in the sudo group, so they do not have sudo privileges.
 <br>

-3) Configure your system in such a way that when a user type and executes a describe command from anywhere of the system    it must list all the files and folders of the user's current directory.
+3) Configure your system in such a way that when a user type and executes a describe command from anywhere of the system    it must list all the files and folders of the user's current directory.<br>
 Ans:-
- Step 1: Create a Shell Script.
+ Step 1: Create a Shell Script.<br>
-      - Create a new file, describe.sh in the directory /usr/local/bin, and add the following lines to it:
+      - Create a new file, describe.sh in the directory /usr/local/bin, and add the following lines to it:<br>
 ```
          #!/bin/bash
             ls -a
 ```
-   This script simply runs the ls -a command, which lists all files and folders in the current directory, including hidden files
+   This script simply runs the ls -a command, which lists all files and folders in the current directory, including hidden files<br>
- Step 2: Make the Script Executable:
+ Step 2: Make the Script Executable:<br>
-      - Make the script executable using the following command: command = { chmod a+x describe.sh }
+      - Make the script executable using the following command:<br>
+         command = { chmod a+x describe.sh }<br>
- Step 3: Test the Configuration by typing the describe in the termianl
+ Step 3: Test the Configuration by typing the describe in the termianl<br>

 4) Users can put a compressed file at any path of the linux file system.
 The name of the file will be research and the      extension will be of compression type, example for gzip type extension will be .gz.
-   You have to find the file and check the compression type and uncompress it.
+   You have to find the file and check the compression type and uncompress it.<br>
 Ans:-
    Step 1: Create a New Shell Script with file name as uncompress_research.sh using nano command and add the below code into the file.
  ```